 The Ohio Wesleyan President’s Club hosts the annual President’s Ball during a weekend in early December.
 This formal dance, held annually since 1985, features music by the campus jazz band, as well as by a disc jockey.
 Students, staff, and faculty dress to the nines to attend this event and dance the night away.

-A newer campus tradition is the Midnight Breakfast, held during final exam week in both the fall and spring semesters.
+Another student favorite is the Midnight Breakfast, held during final exam week in both fall and spring semesters.
 The campus dining room in Smith Hall is kept open until the wee hours of the morning, where students gather to study, chat, and have their professors serve them meals.

 Spring semester concludes each year with Commencement and Baccalaureate.
 Commencement is preceded by a Baccalaureate celebration planned by members of the senior class to celebrate their spiritual and educational journeys.
 The traditional Commencement ceremony takes on the south side of Merrick Hall, incorporating its picture-perfect patio and lawn.
 In case of rain, Commencement is held in Branch Rickey Arena.
 At the conclusion of graduation, the bell in the tower of University Hall is rung to mark the close of another academic year.

-The weekend after Commencement is for alumni, and approximately 1,000 people return for class reunions and other traditional activities.
+The weekend after Commencement is for alumni, and approximately 1,000 people return for class reunions and other traditional activities during Reunion Weekend.
 Classes holding their 25th (Silver Key) and 50th (Golden Key) reunions are especially honored at this time.